-A) ELIGIBLE GREEN ACTIVITIES UNDER CLIMATE CHANGE MITIGATION 1.
-RENEWABLE ENERGY 1.1 Electricity Wind power Generation Realization of geothermal power generation - no net positive impact established yet Realization of geothermal power generation - net positive impact needs to be established Solar power (concentrated solar power, photovoltaic power) Biomass or biogas power that does not decrease biomass and soil carbon pools (only if net emission reductions can be demonstrated) Realization of 2nd generation waste biomass or biogas power generation (i.e. From agri waste or landfills) because it does not decrease biomass and soil carbon pools (preferably with demonstrated expected annual GHG avoidance) Ocean power (wave, tidal, ocean currents, salt gradient, etc.) Realization hydropower generation with Power Density (installed capacity / inundated area) > 4 Realization of hydronower dependion with (installed capacity)/ (injundated area) $< 4$ W/m : only if net emission reductions can be demonstrated 1.2 Heat Production or Solar water beating and other thermal applications of solar power in all sectors other renewable energy Thermal applications of geothermal power in all sectors application Wind-driven numning systems or similar Thermal applications of sustainably produced bioenergy in all sectors incl. efficient improved hiomass stoves 1.3 Transmission & Greenfield Transmission: New transmission systems (lines, substations) or new systems (e.g. Distribution systems new information and communication technology, storage facility, etc.) and mini grid to facilitate the integration of renewable energy sources into the grid Renewable energy power plant retrofits Greenfield Distribution Expansion: Connecting new users to the grid that under a business as usual (BAU) scenario use GHG intensive power sources e.g. use diesel generators for power production Brownfield Network Upgrade: Improving the dispatch of electricity from low carbon generation and reduce curtailment of renewable energy through an interconnection, or reducing losses and improving energy efficiency through ultra-high voltage transmission lines, retrofit of substations, distribution systems and/or technical losses, excluding capacity expansion Indirect Improvement: Other investments in the grid structure that are a prerequisite to prepare the grid for a planned national increase in Renewable Energy generation (as evidence by the Intended Nationally Determined Contributions); or (at a minimum) maintain the current share of Renewable Energy produced electricity in the grid 2.
-HEAT PRODUCTION OR OTH ER RENEWABLE ENERGY PRODUCTION 2.1 Power Plants Thermal power plant retrofit to fuel switch from a more GHG-intensive fuel to a different, less GHG- intensive fuel type Conversion of existing fossil-fuel based power plant to co-generation technologies that generate electricity in addition to providing beating/cooling Waste heat recovery improvements Energy-efficiency improvement in existing thermal power plant 3.
-ENERGY EFFICIENCY 3.1 Brownfield energy Industrial energy-efficiency improvements though the installation of more efficient equipment, efficiency in industry changes in processes, reduction of heat losses and/or increased waste heat recovery Installation of co-generation plants that generate electricity in addition to providing heating/cooling More efficient facility replacement of an older facility (old facility retired) 3.2 Brownfield energy Energy-efficiency improvement in lighting, appliances and equipment efficiency in commercial, Substitution of existing heating/cooling systems for buildings by co/generation plants that generate public, residential electricity in addition to providing heating/cooling sectors (buildings) Retrofit of existing buildings: Architectural or building changes that enable reduction of energy consumption
+1. RENEWABLE ENERGY 1.1 Electricity Wind power Generation Realization of geothermal power generation - no net positive impact established yet 3 01101411011 Realization of geothermal power generation - net positive impact cotabilished Solar power (concentrated solar power, photovoltaic power) Biomass or biogas power that does not decrease biomass and soil carbon pools (only if net emission reductions can be demonstrated) Realization of 2nd generation waste biomass or biogas power generation (i.e. From agri waste or landfills) because it does not decrease biomass and soil carbon pools (preferably with demonstrated expected annual GHG avoidance) Ocean power (wave, tidal, ocean currents, salt gradient, etc.) Realization hydropower generation with Power Density (installed capacity / inundated area) > 4 W/m2 Realization of hydropower generation with (installed capacity)/ (inundated area) < 4 W/m2; only if net emission reductions can be demonstrated .2 Heat Production or Solar water heating and other thermal applications of solar power in all sectors other renewable energy Thermal applications of geothermal power in all sectors application Wind-driven pumping systems or similar Thermal applications of sustainably produced bioenergy in all sectors, incl. efficient, improved biomass stoves I.3 Transmission & Greenfield Transmission: New transmission systems (lines, substations) or new systems (e.g., Distribution systems new information and communication technology, storage facility, etc.) and mini grid to facilitate the integration of renewable energy sources into the grid Renewable energy power plant retrofits Greenfield Distribution Expansion: Connecting new users to the grid that under a business as usual (BAU) scenario use GHG intensive power sources e.g. use diesel generators for power production Brownfield Network Upgrade: Improving the dispatch of electricity from low carbon generation and reduce curtailment of renewable energy through an interconnection, or reducing losses and improving energy efficiency through ultra-high voltage transmission lines, retrofit of substations, distribution systems and/or technical losses, excluding capacity expansion Indirect Improvement: Other investments in the grid structure that are a prerequisite to prepare the grid for a planned national increase in Renewable Energy generation (as evidence by the Intended Nationally Determined Contributions); or (at a minimum) maintain the current share of Renewable Energy produced electricity in the grid 2.
+HEAT PRODUCTION OR OTH ER RENEWABLE ENERGY PRODUCTION 2.1 Power Plants Thermal power plant retrofit to fuel switch from a more GHG-intensive fuel to a different, less GHG intensive fuel type Conversion of existing fossil-fuel based power plant to co-generation technologies that generate electricity in addition to providing heating/cooling Waste heat recovery improvements Energy-efficiency improvement in existing thermal power plant 3.
+ENERGY EFFICIENCY 3.1 Brownfield energy Industrial energy-efficiency improvements though the installation of more efficient equipment, efficiency in industry changes in processes, reduction of heat losses and/or increased waste heat recovery ,, Installation of co-generation plants that generate electricity in addition to providing heating/cooling More efficient facility replacement of an older facility (old facility retired) 3.2 Brownfield energy Energy-efficiency improvement in lighting, appliances and equipment efficiency in commercial, Substitution of existing heating/cooling systems for buildings by co/generation plants that generate oublic, residential electricity in addition to providing heating/cooling sectors (buildings) Retrofit of existing buildings: Architectural or building changes that enable reduction of energy sectors (bullamas)